-Innkeepers tax dollars through Hamilton County Tourism have contributed more than $7.5 million in grants and support funding since 2005.
-A full 20% of the 2018 budget will be spent on Community Development, or roughly $1,000,000, including:
+Innkeepers tax dollars through Hamilton County Tourism have contributed almost $10 million in grants and support funding since 2005.
+The 2019 budget will focus on:

-Major projects that Hamilton County Tourism has supported include Grand Park, The Center for the Performing Arts – Palladium in Carmel, Conner Prairie Balloon Voyage and Conner House re-restoration in Fishers, Fishers Nickel Plate District Amphitheater, Noblesville Welcome Center, Strawtown Koteewi Park, hospitality corridor signage for the City of Carmel, Nickel Plate Arts campus development in ongoing support, ballpark enhancements throughout the county and various Zagster installations.
+Major projects that Hamilton County Tourism has supported include Grand Park, The Center for the Performing Arts – Palladium in Carmel, Conner Prairie Balloon Voyage and Conner House re-restoration in Fishers, Fishers Nickel Plate District Amphitheater, Strawtown Koteewi Park, hospitality corridor signage for the City of Carmel, Nickel Plate Arts campus development in ongoing support, ballpark enhancements throughout the county and various bike share installations.

 In addition to funding, Hamilton County Tourism regularly explores other opportunities to support community development: